yashkemkar/devnotes/Notes/css.md

 ## HOW IT WORKS

-CSS stands for cascaded style sheets
+CSS stands for cascaded style sheets.
+The code in CSS assigns styling to particular classes or elements within an HTML doc.
+You can change almost anything visually through CSS.

 ## Pre-programmed effects